 Gas safety certificates are issued annually by “Gas Safe” registered engineers and in addition to this, all properties have the added benefit (though not a legal requirement in most cases) of electrical safety certificates issued by NICEIC registered electricians after thorough inspection of the electrical installations in the property.
 These certificates reassure tenants (and anxious mums and dads) that the houses are regularly inspected and maintained according to current regulations and beyond.

 All tenants are provided with the landlords contact details and we’re available 7 days a week to deal with any problems.
-Email and text communication is encouraged and preferred but a mobile phone number is available for urgent issues and should it not be answered immediately, messages are regularly attended to.
+Whatsapp and text communication preferred but a mobile phone number is available for urgent issues and should it not be answered immediately, messages are regularly attended to.

 We respect your privacy and the right to live in your home without interruption and disturbance.
 So you won’t get any nasty surprises like unannounced visits from the landlord (in fact you won’t see us at all unless there is a problem or you request a maintenance visit) and if we do need to call around then we’ll give you notice in accordance with the tenancy agreement.
 We trust that you’re looking after your place ‘cos we only put super students into our super houses and so the only inspection visit will be towards the end of your tenancy unless there is a problem.

 CONTENTS AND FURNISHINGS

 Unlike some student houses, your grandma wouldn’t feel at home in a “Better Student Home”.

 Decor and furnishings are bright, clean and contemporary and tenants are often able to decorate their bedrooms to their own taste (Within reason).